astronomer/astro-docs/enterprise/next/02_develop/02_customize-image.md

 - Add dependencies
 - Run commands on build
 - Access the Airflow CLI
-- Add Environment Variables Locally
+- Add Environment Variables locally
 - Build from a Private Repository

 > **Note:** The guidelines below assume that you've initialized a project on Astronomer via `$ astro dev init`.
 If you haven't done so already, refer to our ["CLI Quickstart" doc](/docs/enterprise/stable/develop/cli-quickstart/).